 Non-Diversified Risk.
-The Fund is classified as a "non-diversified" fund under the 1940 Act.
-Therefore, the Fund may invest a relatively high percentage of its assets in a smaller number of issuers or may invest a larger proportion of its assets in a single issuer.
-Moreover, the gains and losses on a single investment may have a greater impact on the Fund's NAV and may make the Fund more volatile than more diversified funds.
-The Fund may be particularly vulnerable to this risk because the Index is comprised of securities of a limited number of companies.
+The Fund is classified as a "non-diversified" fund under the Investment Company Act of 1940.
+The Fund is subject to the risk that it will be more volatile than a diversified fund because the Fund may invest a relatively high percentage of its assets in a smaller number of issuers or may invest a larger proportion of its assets in a single issuer.
+Moreover, the gains and losses on a single investment may have a greater impact on the Fund's net asset value and may make the Fund more volatile than more diversified funds.
+The Fund may be particularly vulnerable to this risk if its Index is comprised of securities of a limited number of companies.

-Concentration Risk.
-The Fund's assets may be concentrated in a particular sector or sectors or industry or group of industries to the extent the Index concentrates in a particular sector or sectors or industry or group of industries.
-To the extent that the Fund is concentrated in a particular sector or sectors or industry or group of industries, the Fund will be subject to the risk that economic, political or other conditions that have a negative effect on those sectors and/or industries may negatively impact the Fund to a greater extent than if the Fund's assets were invested in a wider variety of sectors or industries.
+Industry Concentration Risk.
+The Fund's assets are concentrated in an industry or group of industries.
+As such, the Fund will be subject to the risk that economic, political or other conditions that have a negative effect on such groups of industries may negatively impact the Fund to a greater extent than if the Fund's assets were invested in a wider variety of groups of industries.